uviclibraries/genai-vibe-code-intro/6-workout-tracking.md

 Step 4
 {: .label .label-step}
 - Next we need to wait a minute or two while the GenAI tool creates the HTML file for you.
 In Claude the app will appear in a preview pane on the right side of the screen, and you can try it out right away.
+- If you are using Claude, it will display a preview of the webpage on the right side of the screen once it generates the file.
+Before downloading, you can review the preview and provide additional prompts if you would like to make any changes.
 - Once it's finished, click the **Download** button and make note of where you saved the HTML file on your laptop.
 <img src="images/workout-tracking-01.png" style="float:right;width:300px;margin-top:10px" alt="download button">
 {: .step}